r-portas/nomad-sandbox-old/README.md

 | ------------------------------------------------------------------------------------------- | ---------------------------------------------- |
 | Easy to install, a single binary                                                            | Harder to secure, default install isn't secure |
 | Nomad jobs are much shorter than similar K8s manifests, HCL is a nice language to work with | In comparison K8s has a huge ecosystem         |

-## Getting Started

-### Prerequisites

-The following tools are required for running the examples:

-- [VirtualBox](https://www.virtualbox.org/) - for running the VMs spun up be Vagrant
-- [Vagrant](https://www.vagrantup.com/) - for managing the VMs
-- [Ansible](https://www.ansible.com/) - for provisioning the VMs

-### Running the examples

-To get started, check out the `ansible/simple` folder.